djsarkar93/sentiment-analyzer-1/README.md

 This application performs sentiment analysis using NLTK's WordNet Lemmatizer.

-You can experience the demo of this app <a href="https://djsarkar93-sentimentanalysis1.streamlit.app" target="_blank">here</a>.
+You can experience the demo of this app [here](https://djsarkar93-sentimentanalysis1.streamlit.app).

 <img src="preview.png"  width="300">